Building Kohn-Sham potentials for ground and excited states: Properties of the dual problem

-Here ${^+}\delta_v \ger{k}$ denotes the half Gateaux differential of $\ger{k}$, defined and derived in \cite[Theorem 1.6]{Garrigue20} and \eqref{expg}.
-We now show that this linearized problem can be \apo{solved}, that is transformed to a simple low-dimensional problem.
-For a real vector space $Q_{\R} \subset L^2\ind{a}(\Omega^N,\R)$ formed by real wavefunctions, the set of matrices
+We now show that this linearized problem can be \apo{solved}, that is transformed into a simple low-dimensional problem.
+For a finite dimensional real vector space $Q_{\R} \subset L^2\ind{a}(\Omega^N,\R)$ formed by real-valued wavefunctions, real mixed states with range in $Q_{\R}$ will be identified with symmetric matrices in